 With glaciers and glacial lakes, stunning peaks, and incredible hiking and wildlife, a stay here is always a fantastic time!

-What to do if Your Glacier National Park Itinerary is Less Than 7 Days
+What to do if Your Glacier National Park Itinerary is Less Than a Week

-Okay, while I highly recommend spending 7 days in the park, that isn’t always feasible.
+Okay, while I highly recommend spending 1 week in Glacier National Park, that isn’t always feasible.
 This is a popular park to add to a Yellowstone itinerary or you just don’t have a week to take off for it.
 I get it.

 So here are my recommendations for how to spend 1, 3, and 5 days in Glacier National Park!